GED, ESL, & Literacy Tutoring

 6. Complete the Illinois Constitution module.

-How to Enroll
+How to Register

 After the orientation, you will be ready to start attending class.
 Our staff will assist you in your studies and walk you through the GED process.
+We look forward to helping you achieve your academic and future career goals!

 Cost to attend

 There is no cost to the students for materials or classes.
-There is a fee for the GED testing, but grant funds may be available to pay for it.
+There is a fee for the GED testing, but grant funds may be available to help pay for it.

 Completing the GED